-Like I mentioned before, the path runs past two mountain lakes with crystal clear water, which are the two jewels of this hike.
+As I mentioned before, the path runs past two mountain lakes with crystal clear water, which are the two jewels of this hike.
 They are like two blue gems standing out in an otherwise more colorless landscape.

 My guide was referring to the first lake as Laguna Macho, and the second lake as Laguna Turu, whereas Google Maps gives no name to the first lake and refers to the second lake as Laguna Macho.
 I don’t know who is right, but I tend to trust the local knowledge a bit more.

-Anyway, being in the heart of Tunari National Park, you also have a good chance of seeing typical andean fauna.
-I was lucky enough to see a small herd of vicuñas, and llamas.
+Anyway, being in the heart of Tunari National Park, you also have a good chance of seeing typical Andean fauna.
+I was lucky enough to see a small herd of vicuñas and llamas.
 As for plant life, I was excited to come across the amazing Caiophora chuquitensis, with not only thorny stems and leaves, but also bearing thorny flowers!
 Have you seen a thorny flower before?

-The path itself is very rocky, and with a lot of gravel.
+The path itself is very rocky and with a lot of gravel.
 After passing the second lake, there isn’t much of a trail anymore and you are just walking among boulders and up long slopes.
-Depending on the season, you might have to walk on the snow.
+Depending on the season, you might have to walk in the snow.
 I climbed the Tunari Peak in July and it was all dry.
 Only small bits of everlasting snow remained in the shaded areas.

 I like the fact that my guide made me make a loop, taking a different way to go up and to go down.
 Since there is no clear, official trail up the moutain, it seems that you can basically create your own climbing route – just don’t get lost!
 On the way up, I hiked more into the mountains, and on the way down I hiked along the Laguna Turu.

-The hike takes 2:30 to 3 hours up, about 2 hours down.
+The hike takes 2:30 to 3 hours up, and about 2 hours down.
 Can be a little less or a little more depending on your level of fitness and how well you are acclimatized.